Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 ---

 ## What is this?
-This is just a helpful guide created for someone unsure of their gender.
+This is just a guide created for someone unsure of their gender.
 Hopefully this will help you in your journey of self exploration.

 ### The Trevor Project